Last Updated on March 31, 2021

 An Alcohol-Free Social Life

 With the growth of the sober curious trend, a variety of venues have begun catering to the demand for alcohol-free fun.
 Sober-focused bars and nightclubs now sport impressive menus of non-alcoholic drinks, tailored to adult palates accustomed to cocktails.
 Some of these “mocktails” contain common mixers like seltzer, fruit juice, or good old-fashioned cola.
 Others offer imitation liquors, or even ingredients which claim brain-boosting or health-enhancing properties.
 Along with these new social venues have come trends like sober dance parties and sober curious meetups.
-Sobriety seems to have become a hot new trend among millennial professionals.
+Sobriety seems to have become a hot new trend among millennial professionals2.

 Benefits of Sober Socializing

 It goes without saying that a sober curious lifestyle offers some significant rewards—from greater overall wellness, to fewer worries about losing control in social environments.
-Many feel that removing alcohol allows them to be more present in the moment, and have better connections with other people.
+Many feel that removing alcohol allows them to be more present in the moment3, and have better connections with other people.
 It’s nice to know that what you’re feeling isn’t just the result of what you’ve been drinking.

 But “sober curious” also doesn’t have to mean total sobriety, which is part of why it’s becoming so popular.
 You can incorporate non-alcoholic venues and events into your life, and still drink in other situations when you want to.
 What these new social environments create is less pressure to drink, and the development of a culture less dependent on alcohol.